Essential

 Configuring Apify API calls manually in n8n or Make.com takes 30-60 minutes per workflow.
 The polling logic is especially tricky — check too often and you waste API calls, check too rarely and you add unnecessary delay.
 The templates handle all of this with tested, optimized configurations.

-All four tools run entirely in your browser with no API calls and no costs.
+All three tools run entirely in your browser with no API calls and no costs.

 Related guides